 The school is limited in its ability to support students who travel overseas at times when assessments are scheduled.
 This is especially critical prior to holiday breaks.
 Families need to avoid removing students at this time unless there are exceptional circumstances.
 Reports will not be posted or issued early for students.

 This is leave sanctioned by the Principal for any student who is representing the school, state or nation at an approved sporting or cultural event.
 It is the student’s responsibility to apply for this leave at least three weeks prior to the absence.
-This application should be made through the Year Coordinator who will provide the student with the Absence Advice form.
+This application should be made using the online Planned Leave of Absence Application Form available on SEQTA.
 It is the student’s responsibility to organise students in each of his/her classes to collect materials and to submit work as negotiated with each teacher.
 Teachers will endeavour to support the student’s ongoing education and minimise the impact of the absence on marks or outcomes, particularly if the student meets the negotiated work submission requirements.

 Sickness and Injury